 Of course, you don’t want to go through all the trouble in the prior steps to completely ignore your commercial construction business website.
 Make sure to have your digital marketing team update your website to reflect your new visual identity.

 This includes adding the new logo, redesigning any layouts, or coordinating page colors.
 For some businesses, this could mean even undergoing an entire website overall to really drive home the core values of your organization.

-This is a great way to get that cohesive look that tells customers and vendors exactly who they are working with.
-If they’re trying to compare an old logo to a new logo on an invoice, it can get mighty confusing in a hurry.
-Also, if your commercial construction company keeps a swag closet with promotional items like coffee mugs and notepads, get them updated, too.
+You want a cohesive look that tells customers and vendors with whom they’re working.
+If they’re trying to compare an old logo to a new logo on an invoice, it can get perplexing in a hurry.
+If your commercial construction company keeps a swag closet with promotional items such as water bottles, coffee mugs and notepads, update them, too.

-As you start to print out new brochures or update your website, use their quotes to help drive home that you’re the best pick for the commercial construction job.
-Kind words paired with solid results can go a really long way.
+(Remember, when you print new brochures or collateral, use customers’ quotes to help drive home that you’re the best pick for a particular commercial construction job.
+Testimonials work in almost every platform.)

 Speaking of those new clients, make sure to use your new visual brand identity to leverage your lead generation.
 As you can probably tell by reading this far, creating a cohesive look is about far more than just a logo.
-You want potential customers to see your icon and get a feel for what your company is all about.
+You want potential customers to see your icon and get a feelfor your company.

 Make sure to use this to your advantage.
 Add the new logo plus any testimonials to your marketing materials.
 As your sales team steps out to try to bid for jobs or sign contracts, make sure they’re using this information to really drive home what your firm has that the competition does not.

-Branding a commercial construction company is about unspoken language and the power to explain the core values and positive reputation of your firm, while still outshining the competition.
+Branding a commercial construction company is about unspoken language and the power to explain your firm’s core values and positive reputation while still outshining the competition.
 If you’d like to have a conversation, email or call.